luanzhu/devil/README.md

 Devil is designed to handle program updates.
 It will monitor an upcoming folder.
 Whenever is new version is uploaded, it will update program and kill all running processes.
 Angel will restart the program, thus to complete the update cycle.

-Another big motivation is to learn haskell as I am new to haskell and would like to do more projects in future.
+Another big motivation is to learn haskell as I am new to haskell and would like to do more projects in haskell in future.

 Supported System
 =====